-- 1. Using standard white plumbers' tape wrap the stainless-steel port (top of tank) with 6 8 even rounds of tape. - Install the 90° Tank Valve Elbow firmly NOTE: At no point should you need to tamper with the air valve on the tank during new installation - these tanks are pre-set to ~7psi (while empty).
-This is a bladder tank and the water will go in/out of the tank on the same water line.
+- 1. Using standard white plumbers' tape wrap the stainlesssteel port (top of tank) with 6 - 8 even rounds of tape. - 2.
+Install the 90° Tank Valve Elbow firmly.
+NOTE: At no point should you need to tamper with the air valve on the tank during new installation - these tanks are pre-set to ~7psi (while empty).
+This is a bladder tank and the water will go in/out of the tank on the same water line. - 3.
+Please note that the 8L and 12L Storage Tanks must sit in an upright position.
+Only a 6L tank can be seated horizontally.